CameronStAmant/CameronStAmant/README.md

-I'm Cameron, a self-taught Junior Front End Developer.
+I'm Cameron, a self-taught developer currently working as a Junior Front End Developer.